XXXTentacion: Public image and feuds

 Drake released the mixtape More Life on March 18, 2017, which included "KMT".
 Onfroy was released from jail on probation two weeks later and was subsequently interviewed by WMIB, where he called Drake a "bitch" and said that he respected Drake's influence but felt like "KMT" was disrespecting him.
 The following day on Twitter, Onfroy posted a picture of Drake's mother saying "she could get it".
 He then posted a picture of Drake's mother and a child version of Drake with Onfroy's face photoshopped over that of Drake's father, Dennis Graham.
 Later, in an interview with DJ Semtex, Drake denied those accusations that he stole Onfroy's "flow".
 Drake also denied knowing him and said that he only heard about him regarding rumors circulated following the "KMT" snippet.
 Onfroy replied on his Twitter page requesting that Drake "come to Florida", after Onfroy saying that he will not "Twitter rap with niggas".

 Rapper Offset from the hip-hop group Migos used Instagram's livestream feature to verbally attack Onfroy, further escalating the feud.
 Chicago rapper 600Breezy then claimed that Drake gave him permission to enter into the feud and attack Onfroy.
 600Breezy told Onfroy that he has "got a couple niggas that will knock you off in your own city".
 600Breezy later went to Florida to attempt to search for him, though it was fruitless.

 On November 14, Onfroy posted on his Instagram story accusing rap group Migos of attacking him and pointing a firearm at him due to his former issues with Drake.

 The music streaming service Spotify announced on May 10, 2018, that it was going to stop promoting or recommending music by Onfroy, Tay-K, and R. Kelly.
 Spotify stated, "We don't censor content because of an artist's or creator's behavior, but we want our editorial decisions—what we choose to program—to reflect our values".
-Onfroy and his team responded criticizing the decision, pointing out that artists such as Ozzy Osbourne, Dr. Dre, David Bowie, and Michael Jackson were not being censored despite more severe allegations being levied against them than the ones brought against Onfroy.
+Onfroy and his team responded criticizing the decision, arguing that artists such as Ozzy Osbourne, Dr. Dre, David Bowie, and Michael Jackson were not being censored despite more severe allegations being levied against them than the ones brought against Onfroy.
 The decision to remove Onfroy's music from curated playlists was later reversed after Top Dawg Entertainment CEO Anthony Tiffith threatened to remove his label's music from the service.
 Although Tiffith did the action, Onfroy thanked Kendrick Lamar and Top Dawg as a whole.